AndreyKalashnik/javascript-tutorial-en/1-js/02-first-steps/15-function-expressions-arrows/article.md

 The idea is that we pass a function and expect it to be "called back" later if necessary.
 In our case, `showOk` becomes the callback for the "yes" answer, and `showCancel` for the "no" answer.

-We can use Function Expressions to write the same function much shorter:
+We can use Function Declaration to write the same function much shorter:

 ```js run no-beautify
 function ask(question, yes, no) {